Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 print(x)
 ```

-*Note: raw_input() actually interprets the input as strings, so we have to manually tell Python to treat the number we pass as an interger with int().
-We'll talk about strings more next week.*
+**Note**: `raw_input()` actually interprets the input as strings, so we have to manually tell Python to treat the number we pass as an interger with int().
+We'll talk about strings more next week.

 If we then ran the script from IPython as above, lets look at two ways we could interact with it.